- Dandelions are yellow flowering plants that are related to the sunflower.

 - They contain vitamins A, C, and E, both of which are essential for dogs’ health.
 Vitamin A helps keep your dog’s eyes healthy, while vitamin C boosts the immune system.

 - Dandelions are also a good source of minerals.
-Potassium is important for maintaining healthy muscles and organs, as well as regulating blood pressure; calcium is essential for strong bones and teeth, manganese is responsible for regulating blood sugar levels, and iron helps with for the production of red blood cells.
-Red blood cells then carry oxygen to the body’s tissues, keeping your dog healthy.
+Potassium is important for maintaining healthy muscles and organs, as well as regulating blood pressure; calcium is essential for strong bones and teeth, manganese is responsible for regulating blood sugar levels, and iron helps with the production of red blood cells.

 - Dandelions can help to detoxify the liver.
 This is because they contain luteolin, a flavonoid that has been shown to protect liver cells from damage.